viam-modules/odrive/README.md

 # Odrive S1 Modular Component

 ## Getting Started
 * See the [odrive documentation](https://docs.odriverobotics.com/v/latest/getting-started.html) on how to configure and tune your motor properly.
-Once your Odrive is configured once, the configuration will stay the same across reboots.
+The configuration remains on the same ODrive motor controller across reboots, and only changes when you go through the configuration of the ODrive again.
 * See the [odrive CAN documentation](https://docs.odriverobotics.com/v/latest/can-guide.html) for detailed information on how to set up CAN on your odrive.
 Make sure that you:
     * enable SPI communication on your Raspberry Pi
     * install `odrive`, `can-utils`, `python-can`, and `cantools`